gokr/spry/README.md

 ## Why would I play with this?

 * You find ideas in Rebol/Ren/Red interesting but would like something different :)
-* You love Smalltalk but can imagine a simplified similar language
-* You love Smalltalk but want to play with multicore or small platforms and more easily use the C/C++/Nim eco system
+* You love Smalltalk but can imagine a simplified similar language and want to play with multicore or small platforms and more easily use the C/C++/Nim eco system
 * You love Nim but want to have a dynamic language running inside Nim
 * ...or you just love freaky programming language ideas!